cosmic-utils/web-apps/README.md

 `sudo just install`

 That's all.
-You can run `COSMIC Web Apps` from you app launcher.
+You can run `Quick Web Apps` from you app launcher.

 ### Uninstall